 Rep. Graves discusses future of Comite Diversion plan once he leaves office

-BATON ROUGE — It should come as no surprise that the Comite Diversion completion date has, once again, been pushed back, with it being pushed to the end of 2026.
+BATON ROUGE — It should come as no surprise that the Comite Diversion completion date has been pushed back once again, as its new completion date is scheduled to be the end of 2026.

 "A lot of now are resigned to the fact we'd like to see it in our lifetime," said Robert Burns, who heads Concerned Citizens for Drainage Improvement.
 He and his group have been persistent in keeping the project at the forefront of politician's agendas, particularly with Congressman Garret Graves.